Barracuda10/GTANoRandoms/README.md

 <h1>MatchmakingSwitch</h1>
-This is a tool can help you create no randoms session<br>
+[EXPERIMENTAL] This is a tool can help you create no randoms session<br>
 This tool can turn off in game matchmaking service.<br>
 Just simply click red button in the middle or use hot key (default disabled) it will turn off in game matchmaking service.<br>
 <br>